chrishayesmu/XCOM-Companion/README.md

 # Feedback, bug reports, feature requests

 The best way to contact me is by [creating an issue](https://github.com/chrishayesmu/XCOM-Companion/issues/new) on GitHub, but if you don't have a GitHub account, I can also be reached via Discord DM at SwfDelicious#4905.

+# FAQ

+## Will XCOM Companion really never support anything but Long War 1.0?

+Yes, I'm afraid so.
+I don't feel like there's any point in supporting the base Enemy Unknown/Enemy Within, as frankly, those games aren't complex enough to need something like this.
+For other popular mods, such as Long War Rebalanced and Long War 1.1, there are two main problems:

+1. **They're still being updated.** All of my data entry into the app is annoyingly manual.
+Every piece of information you see, from enemy names and stats to item costs, as well as all of the images, were manually entered.
+This makes XCOM Companion simpler, in that it doesn't have to find your game's files and parse them, but also means supporting any other version is a lot of work.
+If those versions are still changing, that work has to be repeated often.
+2. **XCOM Companion's architecture.** A lot of the data that differs between mods, such as item costs, would be straightforward to swap in and out.
+However, much of the content is not designed in this way; for example, all of the information on enemy pages about how navigators and leaders work is written directly into the page.
+If any of these mechanics differ between versions, there's no easy way to reflect that in XCOM Companion.

+## What if I really want something like XCOM Companion for a different mod?

+XCOM Companion is open source, so feel free to fork it and make a version targeting your preferred mod set.
+As long as the scope is constrained to one specific mod or set of mods, it should be relatively easy for someone to change around the app to fit that.

+## What about different difficulties than Impossible?

+I do eventually intend to support all difficulties on every page where it's relevant, using a single difficulty selection that is active throughout the entire app.
+It's going to take a while, though, especially as not all of the differences between difficulties may be fully documented.

+## Can I contribute to XCOM Companion?

+Feel free!
+But keep in mind that this is a hobbyist project, and I'm not looking to professionalize it.
+If you submit a pull request adding a bunch of unit tests that I have to maintain, it's probably going to get turned down.
+XCOM Companion is a just-for-fun side deal for me, and I get enough of those things at my day job.

+If you have a major feature or change in mind, open an issue to discuss it first.
+I have a lot of things I'm considering adding, and others I've decided not to.
+You don't want to invest a bunch of effort only to get turned down.

+If you're not a programmer, the best way to contribute is with feedback, and especially corrections.
+If you see something wrong in the app, let me know!